In Focus This Week

 Think about this:

 Those are astounding numbers!
-No wonder so many of us are having trouble navigating the firehouse of information coming at us 24/7.
+No wonder so many of us are having trouble navigating the fire hose of information coming at us 24/7.
 Sometimes it can feel like we are just barely keeping our head above water.
 With the amount of information available, it can be hard to decipher what information is credible.
 It also makes us more perceptible to falling for false information, even conspiracy theories.

 Over the last several years, we have seen a growth in the spread of conspiracy theories.
 Conspiracy theories used to have a place on the fringe of society, but they have become mainstream and are having real impact on our world.
 For many of us, falling for a conspiracy theory can seem almost ridiculous.
 However, they are powerful and can be appealing for those looking for ways to make sense out of situations that are complicated and unsettling.